Apple TV Plus top 10 shows — here's the 3 worth watching now

 'Slow Horses'

-Of course, we have perhaps the best show on Apple TV Plus — "Slow Horses."
-With season 4 currently airing, the show has been pushed into the second spot on the Apple TV Plus charts.
-The latest season ramps up the tension, making it a must-watch for both returning viewers and new fans.
+One of the top shows on Apple TV Plus is undoubtedly "Slow Horses."
+With season 4 currently airing, the series has held the #2 spot on the platform’s charts for several weeks in a row.
+This latest season heightens the suspense, making it a must-see for both longtime fans and newcomers alike.

-"Slow Horses" is a gripping spy thriller that centers around a group of British intelligence agents who have been exiled to MI5's Slough House due to various career-ending mistakes.
-Led by the gruff and often irritable Jackson Lamb (Gary Oldman), the team of misfits finds themselves caught up in dangerous plots that test their skills and push them beyond their failures.
+Based on Mick Herron's novel of the same name, "Slow Horses" is a British spy thriller centered around a dysfunctional group of MI5 agents who have been relegated to Slough House, a department where the agency dumps its failed or disgraced operatives.
+Led by their irritable and abrasive boss, Jackson Lamb (Gary Oldman), the team is typically assigned dull, low-priority tasks.
+However, they frequently find themselves entangled in high-stakes conspiracies and dangerous plots that test their skills and push them beyond their failures.

 Watch it on Apple TV Plus